LuccaHellriegel/obsidian-move/README.md

 ## Obsidian Move Plugin

+STATUS: 0.0.1 (not quite ready, but nearly for enthusiasts)

 Tired of manually moving text between re-occurring notes and headings?
 Then this plugin is for you: configure re-occuring moves as their own commands with a wide selection of methods for selecting, inserting and transforming the source text.

 ![](settings.png)